Clipchamp works with StoryBlocks to offer a library of thousands of stock music tracks and sound effects that you can add to your Create projects.

 Exporting a project with stock audio

-If you export a project without upgrading, you will see a message like this:
+If you export a project that includes stock audio without upgrading to a paid plan, you will see a message like this:

-If the export fails or is cancelled any one-off charges won't be deducted.
+If the export fails or is cancelled any one-off payments won't be charged.